JustinePagdonsolan/FINAL-PROJECT-IT-211/README.md

 3️⃣ Using the Application
 Follow the on-screen menu to view storage, deposit Pokémon, or withdraw Pokémon.

-🛠️ Database Schema
-Below is the visual representation of the database schema:

 ✨ Key Takeaways
 Demonstrates CRUD operations with a relational database.
 Showcases database integration with a Java application.